domyeung/vagrant-beaker/README.md

 ```

-Then either update either update the username and password sections in the Vagrantfile or export them as environment variables like:
+Then either update the username and password sections in the Vagrantfile or export them as environment variables like:

 ```bash